JobJPJoseph/Todo-List-app/README.md

         There needs to be 3 properties: label, items, purges.
 The label property represents the name of 'this' particular list.

         We may change items to an object later but for now keep it as an array.

+        We need to make changes to the items property.
+Instead of pushing an instance into items, we will first preallocate space to increase the speed of adding an instance to the array.

+    addItem
+        Based on our original code in Ruby, we noticed some issues.
+The first is repeat code.
+We don't need to test of the deadline is valid when the constructor of the Item class already does so.
+Secondly we don't need to return a boolean when if true an instance is made.
+When its false, a Error is thrown.

+        So we will change it.
+All we need to create is the item by calling Item class.
+We will need to import it but don't extend.